 Spotify Sound Quality Settings

-You can access these options by navigating to the Spotify app ‘Settings‘ and scrolling down to ‘Music Quality.’
+You can change your Spotify sound quality settings by navigating to the Spotify app ‘Settings‘ and scrolling down to ‘Music Quality.’
 There are five different settings to choose from, including:

 - Low (24kbps)